blackhatethicalhacking/XSSRocket/README.md

 • Uses a remote XSS payload list from Github

+• Installs all requirements needed depending on the architecture as it gets new updates (Compatible with MacOS, Ubuntu, Debian, Kali)

 • Sends GET requests with payload list to URLs

 • Detects and reports possible XSS vulnerabilities